01 of 06

 - Learn more about reading odd-count peyote patterns.

 After preparing your needle and thread, string all of the beads for the first two rounds, starting at your selected corner.
-In the example, I used Size D Nymo beading thread and a size 10 Tulip beading needle.
-The beads are size 11/0 Delicas.
-I started at the lower left corner.
+In the example, Size D Nymo beading thread and a size 10 Tulip beading needle were used.
+The beads are size 11/0 Delicas and were started at the lower-left corner.

-Because my pattern has 58 columns, I strung 58 beads.
+Because the pattern has 58 columns, we strung 58 beads.
 Based on the pattern colors, these are all cream beads.
 (It's a good idea to double-check your count before moving on.)

 03 of 06